ptrjst/flashcards/JavaScript/Backbone.md

 3. **Custom Route Handlers** - Add specific views to the document and load extra data (such as a specific date specified in the URL).

-### What are the two differeny ways Backbone routers handle URLs?
+### What are the two different ways Backbone routers handle URLs?

 1. **Hashmark** - This is the default.